Frequently Asked Questions

 I just had a criminal record check done for work, can I use that?

-Yes, if you have had a Criminal Record Check within a year of the date of your application, you may email a copy of it to firstname.lastname@example.org.
+Yes, if you have had a Criminal Record Check within a year of the date of your application, you can drop it off at the Volunteer Centre.
+You may also email a copy of it to firstname.lastname@example.org.

 How will I know if I have been successful in becoming a Games volunteer?

-After going through the interview process, you will be contacted to attend a General Orientation session and begin to have shifts scheduled or to discuss next steps in your volunteer journey.
+After going through the interview process, you will receive a notification that you are approved as a 2019 Canada Games volunteer.
+This will also be reflected in your status within GEMS.pro profile.
 Keep monitoring your inbox for emails from our Volunteer Services team.

 Can I request to be scheduled with a friend or family member?